-But the rubber bowling balls didn’t have core material as the modern balls have.
-Instead of using core material, the balls were used to be filled with some light density inner fillers.
+But the rubber bowling balls didn’t have the core material the modern balls have.
+Instead of using core material, the balls were used to be filled with some light-density inner fillers.
 These fillers were used at the center of the ball.
-A separate weight block was also used along with the light density fillers.
+A separate weight block was also used along with the light-density fillers.

 Every rise has a fall the same thing happened with plastic balls.
 Plastic bowling balls have achieved success over rubber bowling balls.
-But due to lack of friction and back end reaction caused the failure of polyester bowling balls.
-They failed to deliver high-end performance on heavy oiled lane conditions.
+But due to lack of friction and back-end reaction caused the failure of polyester bowling balls.
+They failed to deliver high-end performance in heavy-oiled lane conditions.

 A time came when urethane bowling balls hit the lanes with high efficiency in 1980.
 With budget-friendly cost and porous material, they took the place of rubber balls in the market.

 The urethane bowling balls proved successors of rubber balls with their great lane traction.
 Urethane bowling balls provided an overall better hook potential.
 Moreover, the urethane bowling balls also proved a better partner on oil lanes.

 The advanced reactive resin bowling balls are also generated from urethane material.
 It wouldn’t be wrong to say that urethane bowling balls provided the base for reactive resin balls.
 Urethane bowling balls are also appreciated in modern bowling alleys.